-- A verification of no filing letter from the IRS in some instances if you will not file taxes (The verification of nonfiling letter for the 2013 tax year must be dated June 15, 2014 or later)
+- A Verification of Non-filing Letter from the IRS, in some instances, if you will not file taxes (The Verification of Non-filing Letter for the 2013 tax year must be dated June 15, 2014 or later)

-- The requested verification form (will be one of five forms) which can be found at: Request Verification
+- The requested verification form (will be one of five forms) which can be found at: Verification Forms

 - Proof of high school completion